Psyllobora vigintimaculata: Life cycle

 In a laboratory setting, the subspecies P. vigintimaculata taedata undergoes four larval instars, molting and then pupation.
 The timing of life cycle varies according to rearing conditions.

 Instars and pupation

 The first instar larvae has a white oval body with small hairs projecting from the thorax.
 The larvae of the second instar have a stripe and a much darker color that gradually turns lighter with each subsequent instar.
-During the end of the fourth instar, the larvae attaches itself to a leaf or a petiole to molt.
+During the end of the fourth instar, the larva attaches itself to a leaf or a petiole to molt.
 Pupae emerge with wing pads as well as black spots.

 Duration

 When eggs were deposited in 20°C it took about 32 days for adults to emerge.
 At 25°C it took about 20 days.

 Potential as biological control

 It has been proposed that P. vigintimaculata could be used in place of fungicides as a biological control.
 This is because of its ability to utilize olfactory cues to seek out and feed on plants infected with powdery mildew, which is an agriculturally significant plant parasite.
-For example, P. Vigintimaculata was also involved in an experiment with a group of organisms that are predators of the pests that consume and damage the Jatropha Curcas crop grown in Brazil.
-Although it was shown that they don't include the pests as often in their diet than other organisms, they did prove the importance of predator response in prey density that ultimately decides the survivorship of the J. Curcas crop.
+For example, P. vigintimaculata was also involved in an experiment with a group of organisms that are predators of the pests that consume and damage the Jatropha curcas crop grown in Brazil.
+Although it was shown that they don't include the pests as often in their diet as other organisms, they did prove the importance of predator response in prey density that ultimately decides the survivorship of the J. curcas crop.
 This could help solve problems associated with current control methods like resistance, effect on non-target plants, and worker's safety.
 However, arthropod consumption of mildew and its potential for disease control is understudied.
 Some important considerations involve insect and mildew density, ability to locate food as well as seasonality of feeding.